Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Browse OGC API feature service/README.md

 ## Use case

 OGC API standards are used for sharing geospatial data on the web.
 As an open standard, the OGC API aims to improve access to geospatial or location information and could be a good choice for sharing data internationally or between organizations.
-That data could be of any type, including, for example transportation layers shared between government organizations and private businesses.
+That data could be of any type, including, for example, transportation layers shared between government organizations and private businesses.

 ## How to use the sample